BH120 - Bachelor of Engineering (Software Engineering) (Honours)

 The work integrated learning (WIL) designated courses for this program are:

-• OENG1166 Introduction to Professional Engineering Practice where you will participate in an "Engineers Without Borders (EWB)" project which is focussed on sustainable development as identified by EWB and community organisations.
+• OENG1166 Introduction to Professional Engineering Practice where you will participate in a community partnered project which is focussed on sustainable development as identified by community organisations.

 • OENG1168 & OENG1167 Engineering Capstone Project Part A & B where you will work under the guidance of a professional engineer who may be from industry or be an academic or research staff member.
 You will apply your technical knowledge, research, design and professional engineering skills to either.